-Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low Carb Diet
+Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low-Carb Diet

 “[Melissa McCarthy]wants to set a good example for her kids and wants to be around to become a grandmother too.”

-As for sharing her pride in her weight loss from that high protein, low carb diet, McCarthy revealed her new dress size last year, reported the Daily Mail.
+As for sharing her pride in her weight loss from that high-protein, low-carb diet, McCarthy revealed her new dress size last year, reported the Daily Mail.

 “I actually am a 14,” said the mom of two.

-In addition to crediting her high protein, low carb diet, Melissa has stopped eating junk food, according to the media outlet.
+In addition to crediting her high-protein, low-carb diet, Melissa has stopped eating junk food, according to the media outlet.
 But she also noted that she makes sure to get lots of sleep.

 “You bring it real down, you don’t do anything fun and you go to bed at 7:30 — that’s the trick [to weight loss].”